On the Maximum Atom-Bond Sum-Connectivity Index of Graphs

 By utilizing the definitions of the ABC and SC indices, a novel topological index -- the atom-bond sum-connectivity (ABS) index -- has recently been proposed in \cite{g10}.
 For a graph $G$, this index is defined as

 In the paper \cite{g10}, graphs possessing the maximum and minimum values of the ABS index were characterized over the classes of graphs and (chemical) trees of a given order; such kind of extremal results regarding unicyclic graphs were found in \cite{ABS-EJM}, where also chemical applications of the ABS index were reported.
-The preprint \cite{Alraqad-arXiv} is concerned with the problems of determining graphs possessing the minimum ABS index among all trees of a fixed order and/or a given number of pendant vertices; see also \cite{Maitreyi-arXiv} where one of these two problems is attacked independently.
+The paper \cite{Alraqad-arXiv} is concerned with the problems of determining graphs attaining the minimum ABS index among all trees of a fixed order and/or a given number of pendent vertices; see also \cite{Maitreyi-arXiv} where one of these two problems is attacked independently.

-A pendant vertex in a graph is a vertex of degree $1$.
-The least number of colors required to color the vertices of a graph, so that no two adjacent vertices have the same color, is termed as the chromatic number.
-A subset $S$ of the vertex set of $G$ is said to be independent if the vertices of $S$ are pairwise non-adjacent in $G$.
+A pendent vertex in a graph is a vertex of degree $1$.
+The least number of colors required to color the vertices of a graph, so that every two adjacent vertices have different colors, is termed as the chromatic number.
+A subset $S$ of the vertex set of $G$ is said to be independent if every pair of vertices of $S$ are non-adjacent in $G$.
 The maximum number among cardinalities of all independent sets of $G$ is known as the independence number of $G$ and it is denoted by $\alpha(G)$.
-This paper characterizes the graphs attaining the greatest values of the ABS index over the classes of graphs of a given order and with a fixed (i) chromatic number (ii) independence number (iii) number of pendant vertices.
+We denote by $\Upsilon_{n,\delta}$, $\Psi_{n,\Delta}$, $\Gamma_{n,p}$, $\Pi_{n,\chi}$, and $\Sigma_{n,\alpha}$ the classes of graphs of order $n$ and minimum degree $\delta$, maximum degree $\Delta$, $p$ pendent vertices, fixed chromatic number $\chi$, and fixed independence number of $\alpha$ respectively.
+In this paper, we aim to characterize the graphs having the maximum values of the ABS index over the classes, $\Upsilon_{n,\delta}$, $\Psi_{n,\Delta}$, $\Gamma_{n,p}$, $\Pi_{n,\chi}$, and $\Sigma_{n,\alpha}$.